cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`downloadAllSources(String ispwLevel)`](./IspwHelper.md#downloadallsources)

-downloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.
+Thdownloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.

 ### [`downloadSources()`](./IspwHelper.md#downloadsources)